 You cannot work off-campus if you are:

-- A part-time student and not in the final semester of your studies;
+- a part-time student and not in the final semester of your studies;

 - studying French or English as a second language (ESL/FSL);